-- Due to current supply shortages bottle colour may differ.
-Our natural products contain no harmful chemicals, NO SULFATES, NO PARABENS, NO ANIMAL TESTING, NO ARTIFICIAL FRAGRANCES.
+- Our natural products contain no harmful chemicals, NO SULFATES, NO PARABENS, NO ANIMAL TESTING, NO ARTIFICIAL FRAGRANCES.
 We keep our packaging to a minimum, we do not use boxes or leaflets, and only use materials that are reusable and recyclable.
 Any outer packaging is required by Amazon for shipping.

 Going crazy after a bath helps him to dry off

 Bathing a dog really gets his coat drenched which, for a dog to get so wet, is very unnatural.
 When you give your dog a bath his inner coat also gets wet, making him uncomfortable.

 Going crazy after a bath can help your dog to dry off and become more comfortable.